cheefoo/centos/README.md

  nohup node server.js >/home/ec2-user/centos/logs/server.log 2>/home/ec2-user/centos/logs/server.log &

   ```
-11.Open http://XX.YYY.XXX.ZZZZ:8080/ from your browser.
+11. Open http://XX.YYY.XXX.ZZZZ:8080/ from your browser.
+This is the IP XX.YYY.XXX.ZZZZ is the ip address of the KCL instance.
 Make sure inbound port 8080 is open

 ```